FYP-user/NIR-VIS-face-image-recognition-based-on-multi-attention-fusion/README.md

 The LFW (Labled Faces in the Wild) dataset is a commonly used test set for face recognition.
 The CASIA NIR-VIS 2.0 face dataset that support the findings of this study is available at http://www.cbsr.ia.ac.cn/english/NIR-VIS-2.0-Database.html.
 The BUAA-VisNir dataset was created by researchers at Beihang University.
-Access can be requested directly from the original creators (Contact:
-Prof. Di Huang) or via their laboratory website.
+Access can be requested directly from the original creators (Contact:Prof. Di Huang) or via their laboratory website.
-The Oulu-Casia NIR&VIS dataset is available athttps://www.oulu.fi/en/university/faculties-and-units/faculty-information-technology-and-electrical-engin eering/center-for-machine-vision-and-signal-analysis\#off-canvas.
+The Oulu-Casia NIR&VIS dataset is available athttps://www.oulu.fi/en/university/faculties-and-units/faculty-information-technology-and-electrical-engineering/center-for-machine-vision-and-signal-analysis\#off-canvas.
-The LFW database is available at http://vis-www.cs.umass.edu/lfw/.
+The LFW dataset is publicly available at the official website (\url{ http://vis-www.cs.umass.edu/lfw/}).
+An alternative repository is also hosted on Kaggle (\url{https://www.kaggle.com/datasets/jessicali9530/lfw-dataset}).

 ## ‎Requirements – Any dependencies
 - pip install torch torchvision